ashleyd480/noob-algorithm-code-practice/my-leetcode/2418-sort-the-people.md

 In our code, we started by initializing a list of `Person` objects: `new ArrayList<>` Then we iterate through it and call `.add` to add a new `Person` instance that has the attribute of that index value we are iteratng over in names and heights array.
+Note: we used a List because you can stuff to a List in Java, vs arrays are immutable.

 Then, we use `Collections.sort` to sort:
 ```
 Collections.sort(people, (a, b) -> b.height - a.height);